Feature-based prediction of properties of cross-linked epoxy polymers by molecular dynamics and machine learning techniques: Abstract

 \section{Abstract}

 Epoxy polymers are used in wide range of applications.
 The properties and performance of epoxy polymers depend upon various factors like the type of constituents and their proportions used and other process parameters.
-The conventional way of developing epoxy polymers is usually labor-intensive and may not be fully efficient, which has resulted in epoxy polymers having a limited performance range due to the use of predetermined blend combinations, compositions and development parameters.
+The conventional way of designing epoxy polymers may not be fully efficient and labor-intensive and this has lead towards epoxy polymers with limited the performance space due to use of preset mix combinations, compositions and design parameters.
+The conventional way of developing epoxy polymers is usually labor-intensive and may not be fully efficient, which has resulted in a limited performance range due to the use of predetermined blend combinations, compositions and development parameters.
 Hence, in order to experiment with more design parameters, robust and easy computational techniques need to be established.
+In this regard, an attempt has been made in this study to develop machine learning (ML) based technique using which the mechanical properties of epoxy polymers can be predicted from their basic structural features.
 To this end, we developed and analyzed in this study a new machine learning (ML) based approach to predict the mechanical properties of epoxy polymers based on their basic structural features.
 The results from molecular dynamics (MD) simulations have been used to derive the ML model.
 The salient feature of our work is that for the development of epoxy polymers based on EPON-862, several new hardeners were explored in addition to the conventionally used ones.
+The salient feature of this work lies in the fact several new curing agents were explored for developing EPON-862 based epoxy polymers in addition to the conventionally used ones.
 The influence of additional parameters like the proportion of curing agent used and the extent of curing on the mechanical properties of epoxy polymers were also investigated.
+This method can further be extended where the epoxy polymer can be designed with desired properties by knowing the structural features of its constituents.
 This method can be further extended by providing the epoxy polymer with the desired properties through knowledge of the structural characteristics of its constituents.
 The findings of our study can thus lead toward development of efficient design methodologies for epoxy polymeric systems.

 [1] {

 \textbf{\textit{Keywords---}} #1 } \keywords{Epoxy polymers; Mechanical properties; Molecular dynamics; Machine Learning; Feature Importance}